drand/website/docs/docs/specification.md

 ```

 There should never be any gaps in the rounds.
 A node can now expose it to the external API.

+_Note_: If the network is using on **unchained mode**, the previous signature will never be saved on the db.
+It will be
+set to nil before saving the round on the db.

 #### Root of trust